tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

   empty Certificate message, denoting no client certificate.

 Note that verifying a connection for the public name does not verify it for the origin.
-The TLS implementation MUST NOT surface such connections as successful to the application.
+The TLS implementation MUST NOT report such connections as successful to the application.
 It additionally MUST ignore all session tickets and session IDs presented by the server.
 These connections are only used to trigger retries, as described in {{client-behavior}}.
 This may be implemented, for instance, by